DouglasWebster/angular-cli-sb2-bs4/README.md

 - Production and development builds.
 - Ahead-of-Time compilation support.
 - Sample unit tests with Jasmine and Karma including code coverage via istanbul.
-- End-to-end tests with Protractor.
+- End-to-end tests with Protractor (not yet implemented).
 - Following the best practices for your application’s structure as determined by Angular-cli
 - Has autoprefixer and css-lint support.